dcunited001/dcunited001.github.io/_posts/2017-09-14-speed-of-thought-illusion-of-separation.md

 era, adjacent neighborhoods would correlate with highly similar generated noospheres.
 They would have very high spectral coherence.
-Prior to internet, subcultures were contained to geographic areas or displayed heightened evolution in urban areas.
+Prior to internet, subcultures were contained to geographic areas or displayed heightened evolution in urban areas. (and a slower rate of mutation elsewhere)

 Where before, evolution in culture required more time to proliferate, we have obliterated the physical constraints on information